 Thus, the whole power over the subject of religion is left exclusively to the State governments, to be acted upon according to their own sense of justice and the State constitutions."

-Some State expanded it at faster pace, and other States had "Blue Laws" where all businesses were closed on Sundays, but it was up to the people in each State to decide.
+Some states expanded it at faster pace, and other states had "Blue Laws" where all businesses were closed on Sundays, but it was up to the people in each state to decide.

 This is similar to today, where: